PiBrewing/craftbeerpi4-documentation/README.md

 - Python 3.11 (Python 3.9 and 3.10 should still be working)
 - Bookworm <strong>64bit</strong> is the recommended OS for the raspberry pi (32 bit system might not be working)
 - !!!
 RapsberryPi that is able to run 64bit system is required as older versions will cause issues with server versions > 4.1.6 !!!

+{% hint style="warning" %}
+Although Craftbeerpi4 is now compatible with bookworm OS, it is currently not 100% compatible with the new RaspberryPi 5 due to different handling of the Input Output ports.
+The Package RPi.GPIO is not working on the Pi 5.
+Hence, GPIO actors and all plugins that require the RPi.GPIO package are not yet working on the Pi 5.
+Onewire support should be working as well as mqtt based sensors and actors.
+{% endhint %}

 ### Note:
 - A migration from cbpi3 to cbpi4 with the old settings / configuration is not possible